 One of the core tenants of St. Stephen’s is community outreach.
-In 2006 The Vine was established as way for our church to engage the community through events, classes, our food pantry and other activities separate from the religious aspects of our faith.
+The Vine was established as a way for our church to engage the community through events, classes, our food pantry and other activities in parallel with the religious aspects of our faith.
 For over fifteen years The Vine has given the Ferguson area a place to grow and expand.

 The Vine is a collaborative way of being community.
 It is an extended way of being Church and living out the Good News.
 The Vine, through conversations, collaborations, partnerships, and community, is simply a neighbor; reaching out, extending a hand, providing space, working side-by-side with others doing the same in an effort to meet the spoken and unspoken needs of others, God’s Children.
 The Vine’s collaborations and partnerships are diverse and there is always room for one more.

 Conversation + Collaboration + Community = The Vine

 In the last year our Food Pantry distributed 2004 bags of food.
 It took a lot of people, coordination and collaboration to accomplish this including volunteers from our parish, North Hills Methodist, several home school families and Girl Scout Troop 2648.
 Organized food donations come from Zion Lutheran, North Hills Methodist, the Homeschool Cooperative, local school drives and the Girl Scouts and Boy Scouts with April Showers and Food Drives.
 April Showers allows us to have personal hygiene items available.
 Food pantry is open, and we are giving fruit and vegetables and a bag of groceries each Tuesday and Saturday between 10-12 am.